 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

-20549 FORM 10-K
+FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+oximes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2022
+For the fiscal year ended June 30, 2023

+∩R

+OR

-OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE ACT OF 1934
+☐ TRANSITION REPORT PURSUANT TO SECT EXCHANGE AC

 For the transition period from to

 Commission File No. 0-10248

+FON AR

-FONAR CORPORATION
+FONAR CORP ORATION

 (Exact name of registrant as specified in its charter)

-DELAWARE 11-2464137 (State of incorporation) (IRS Employer Identification Number) 110 Marcus Drive, Melville, New York 11747 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$.0001 per share Securities registered pursuant to Section 12(g) of the Act: None
+DELAWARE 11-2464137

+(State of incorporation) (IRS Employer

+Identification Number)

+110 Marcus Drive, Melville, New York 11747

+(Address of principal executive offices) (Zip Code)

+(631) 694-2929

+(Registrant's Telephone Number, including area code)

+Securities Registered pursuant to Section 12(b) of the Act

+Title of Each Class Trading Sym bol(s) Exchange Registered

+Common Stock, \$.0001 par value FONR NASDAQ Capital Market

+Securities Registered pursuant to Section 12(g) of the Act

+None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes .
+Indicate by check mark if the registrant is a well-knof the Securities Act.
+Yes $\square$ No $\boxtimes$ . nown seasoned issuer, as defined in Rule 405

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes .
+Indicate by check mark if the registrant is not requestrated Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ uired to file reports pursuant to Section 13 or

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square .

-Indicate by check mark whether the registrant (1) has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+Yes $\boxtimes$ No $\square$ .
+Indicate by check mark whether the registrant (1) has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

-Indicate by check mark if disclosure of delinquent filers, pursuant to Item 405 of Regulation S-K, $\S229.405$ of this Chapter, is not contained, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this 10-K or any amendment to the Form 10-K. \boxtimes

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer", "accelerated filer and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer □

-Accelerated filer □

-Non-accelerated filer ⊠

-Smaller reporting company ⊠ Emerging Growth Company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes .

-The aggregate market value of the shares of Common Stock held by non-affiliates as of December 31, 2021 based on the closing price of \$14.98 per share on such date as reported on the NASDAQ System, was approximately \$95.0 million.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ .
+The aggregate market value of the shares of Common Stock held by non-affiliates as of December 31, 2022 based on the closing price of \$16.75 per share on such date as reported on the NASDAQ System, was approximately \$106.2 million.
 The other outstanding classes do not have a readily determinable market value.

-As of September 1, 2022, 6,554,210 shares of Common Stock, 146 shares of Class B Common Stock, 382,513 shares of Class C Common Stock and 313,438 shares of Class A Non-voting Preferred Stock of the registrant were outstanding.
+As of September 8, 2023, 6,450,882 shares of Common Stock, 146 shares of Class B Common Stock, 382,513 shares of Class C Common Stock and 313,438 shares of Class A Non-voting Preferred Stock of the registrant were outstanding.